-I had to mess with it and so as always all mistakes are mine
+I had to mess with it and so as always, all mistakes are my fault.

 Mother-In-Law interference wrecked my happy home.

 My name is Terrence Carver, TC (not Terry) to my friends; I am 33 and Divorcing from Stacy Carver (nee Taylor).
 Thank goodness there are no children.

 I am a software engineer for a local conveyor manufacturer.
 My duties are site prep and system design.
 I am on the road maybe 1 week a month, with mostly overnight trips.
 The work is interesting, and at times demanding.

 Stacy was employed by a local headhunter group.
 Her title was personal assistant and she works with one of the partners named Jerry McGee.
 Jerry is older and happily married to a wonderful lady.

 I met Stacy at a job fair about nine months after I got out of the Army.
 I had gone to college on an ROTC scholarship and served a lot of my 5-year commitment in Arlington Virginia at a small research facility, I was the liaison officer for many projects that involved military input.
 That is all I can say about my military career.

 Stacy was manning a booth with Jerry at this job fair, and when I presented my resume to Jerry and explained what I could of my military background, he asked Stacy to take me for some coffee so he could go over the resume.